alansiu1929/store1/README.md

 **store1**

-This is for showing partial consume behaviours
+This is for showing partial consuming behaviours

 # import data
 ```